Hassan M. Minhas MD is a board-certified psychiatrist with training in Adult Psychiatry, Child and Adolescent Psychiatry, and Forensic Psychiatry.

 When not caring for others, Lauren enjoys traveling and spending time outdoors with her family.

-Clara Chasse is a Licensed Master Social Worker.
+Clara Chasse is a Licensed Clinical Social Worker.
 She earned her Bachelor of Arts from Susquehanna University where she majored in Psychology with a minor in Leadership Studies.
 During this time, she engaged in research opportunities focused on disrupted attachment styles in young adults.
 Clara earned a Master of Social Work from the University of Saint Joseph where her research explored anxiety presenting as selective mutism and measuring effective forms of therapeutic approaches.

 Prior to joining Turnbridge, Clara served as an AmeriCorps volunteer working with survivors of domestic and sexual violence in counseling, case management, advocacy, and in crisis management.
 Predominantly, Clara’s clinical experience has been working with children, adolescents, and their families.
 These various settings of experience include community based outpatient, school based, and inpatient psychology.
 Also, in addictive medicine for young adults struggling with substance dependency utilizing a medication assisted treatment (MAT) approach.